 The trail followed a nice creek up a valley for the morning.
 I found huckleberries and strawberries growing alongside—yummy.
 We stopped to check out Cascade Falls (real original name) and shortly afterward caught up to CDT thru-hiker, Gaoshan, which means ‘mountain climber’ in Mandarin.

-He was slack-packing for the day and we were eager to hear about his adventurers.
-Former thru-hikers always seem desperate for news of the trail and Stellar and I are no exception.
+He was slack-packing for the day and I was eager to hear about his adventurers.
+Former thru-hikers are often desperate for news of the trail and I was no exception.
 We started keeping pace with Gaogshan and ended up hiking with him all day.
-Both he and Stellar were/are Mechanical Engineers.

 Next we passed a few hikers going the opposite direction, including a lady that recognized me.
-I had met her in Chama just after she finished the CDT last year.
-Now again, I can’t remember her name but I did vaguely recognize her after she refreshed my memory of where we had met before.
+I had met her in Chama just after she finished the CDT the year before.
+Now I can’t remember her name but I did vaguely recognize her after she refreshed my memory of where we had met before.
 She had come back to finish this skipped section, just like me.
 We laughed about our dogged determination to hike every inch.
 It was nice to see I’m not the only crazy one.